Leoneldev532/Leoneldev532/README.md

 3 Training I have organize on Whatsapp 2020 2021 2022

-# I'm free for a freelance or job project and no lucrative project
+# I'm free for a freelance or job project and no lucrative projects

 [# You can buy me a coffee here  👉👉 : https://www.buymeacoffee.com/leonelyimga